 "...For the Mormon, loyalty and the welfare of the church are more important than the principle of honesty, and plausible denials and deception by omission are warranted by an opportunity to have the Mormon organization seen in the best possible light."

 Something has been bothering me about Romney that I've been unable to articulate.
-I thought it might have something to do with his Mormonism, but didn't know enough about Mormonism to find out.
+I thought it might have something to do with his Mormonism, but didn't know enough about Mormonism to figure it out.
 Well, I didn't realize how I right (or perhaps I should say right wing) I was.

 Mitt has brought back so many memories of George II's arrested development: his absence of conscience; the lack of self-control and empathy; the paranoia; the "living in the moment" manipulativeness; and of course, the knee-jerk lying.
 But what's disturbed me most about Romney is that he seems to be operating on a entirely different level -- and it turns out to be a heavenly one.

 It's why Mitt doesn't even attempt to be embarrassed when he's caught in a lie.
 It's why Ann has said, ďItís Mittís time.
-Itís our turn now.Ē With or without the endorsement of their Mormon elders, the Romneys are not operating on the basis of right or wrong, good or bad, true or false.
-There is only what will get them into the White House versus what will not.
-Since ANYTHING they say or do is automatically pre-emptively blessed, they don't trouble themselves with guilt or accountability because their God doesn't require it -- and their God has decided that Mitt should be President...
+Itís our turn now.Ē With or without the endorsement of their Mormon elders, the Romneys are not operating on the basis of right or wrong, good or bad, true or false: there is only what will get them into the White House versus what will not.
+Since ANYTHING they say or do is pre-emptively absolved, they don't trouble themselves with guilt or accountability because their God doesn't require it -- and their God has decided that Mitt should be President...